buildpacks/community/contributors/guide.md

 * Reviewing and commenting on [RFC Pull Requests][rfcs-prs].
 * Partaking in discussions in [Working Group][working-group] meetings.
 * Proposing changes via [RFCs][rfcs].

+#### Triage

+Triaging issues is the process of looking at newly created issues (or following up on issues).
+There are many benefits our community gain from our current triage process, to name a few:

+1. The community receives reasonable response times.
+2. Minimize the number of open "stale" issues.
+3. Ongoing efforts aren't disrupted.

+To learn more about how you can help triage issues, check out our dedicated [triage][triage] page.

 ## FAQs